Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Results

 \subsection{Spin MO in crystalline solids}

-We begin with the differential form of the free-energy density $F(\bm{r})$ in crystalline solids with a slowly varying magnetic field $\bm{H}(\bm{r})$~\cite{shi:prl2007,gao:prb2018spinMQM,shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM,shitade:prb2019spinMQM}:
+We begin with the differential form of the free-energy density $F(\bm{r})$ in crystalline solids with a slowly varying magnetic field $\bm{B}(\bm{r})$~\cite{shi:prl2007,gao:prb2018spinMQM,shitade:prb2018orbitalMQM,gao:prb2018orbitalMQM,shitade:prb2019spinMQM}:

-where $S$, $T$, $N$, and $\mu$ are the entropy, temperature, particle number, and chemical potential, respectively; $M_i$, $M_{ij}$, and $M_{ijk}$ for $i,j,k = x, y, z$ are the spin MD (spin magnetization), spin MQ, and spin MO, respectively~\footnote{Our interest in this paper lies in the magnetic multipoles originating from spin, hence the orbital part is not discussed here and will be discussed elsewhere.}.
+where $S$, $T$, $N$, and $\mu$ are the entropy, temperature, particle number, and chemical potential, respectively; $M_i$, $M_{ij}$, and $M_{ijk}$ for $i,j,k = x, y, z$ are the spin MD (spin magnetization), spin MQ, and spin MO, respectively.
+Here, we focus on the contributions from the magnetic multipoles originating from spin and do not discuss the orbital part.
+The latter is discussed in our recent work~\cite{TS:arxiv2025orbitalMO}.
+Nevertheless, the discussion of the thermodynamic relation to the response tensors is also valid for the orbital part (see the next subsection for details).
 We define the spin MO in crystalline solids as

 For a practical calculation, it is convenient to define the auxiliary quantity:

 with $K \coloneqq F+TS$ being the energy density.
 Using the Maxwell relation, the desired spin MO is obtained by solving the differential equation~\cite{shi:prl2007}: